-Since 2007, The STAR Centre team has been given emotional, social and academic support to children of the DSK during their school careers.
+Since 2007, The STAR Centre team has given emotional, social and academic support to children of the DSK during their school careers.

 The appointments made with learners take place mainly during lesson times in the rooms specifically designed for this purpose.

 When a teacher or parent identifies a possible need for support (reading/spelling/speech problems, low muscle tone, behaviour etc), the class teacher will be contacted who in turn liaises with the STAR Centre.
 The STAR Centre team will work with the child and/or makes a recommendation for an assessment to be done.